TJ Friedl Player Props: Reds vs. Phillies

 |Games w/1+ RBI

-- The Phillies had the 17th-ranked team ERA among all league pitching staffs (3.97).
+- The Phillies have a 6.21 team ERA that ranks 28th across all league pitching staffs.

-- Phillies pitchers combined to allow 150 home runs (0.9 per game), the fifth-fewest in baseball.
+- Phillies pitchers combine to rank 18th in baseball in home runs given up (10 total, 1.4 per game).

-- The Phillies will look to Wheeler (0-1) in his second start this season.
+- The Phillies will look to Falter (0-1) in his second start of the season.

-- His last time out came on Saturday against the Texas Rangers, when the right-hander went 4 1/3 innings, surrendering four earned runs while allowing seven hits.
+- His most recent time out was on Sunday against the Texas Rangers, when the left-hander went 5 1/3 innings, surrendering two earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.